Honesto Ongtioco: Bishop of Balanga (1998–2003)

-Ongtioco became Bishop of Balanga on June 18, 1998 after being named by Pope John Paul II on April 8, the same day as his episcopal consecration.
+Ongtioco became Bishop of Balanga on June 18, 1998.
 The installation ceremony was presided by the then-Apostolic Nuncio to the Philippines Gian Vincenzo Moreni, and Archbishops of San Fernando Paciano Aniceto and Manila Jaime Sin as consecrator.

-His inspiring words and assuring presence guided the Diocese of Balanga as it celebrated its 25th anniversary and as it responded to the call of the pope at the beginning of the third millennium, "Duc in Altum."
-His kindness and charity allowed the various branches of the diocesan tree to grow in different directions in pursuit of his plan to convoke a Diocesan Pastoral Assembly.

 Ongtioco served as the treasurer of the Catholic Bishops' Conference of the Philippines (CBCP) from 2001 to 2011.

 Bishop of Cubao (2003–2024)

 On June 28, 2003, he was named as the first Bishop of Cubao by Pope John Paul II.
-He became the diocese's bishop upon his installation on the same day the new diocese was canonically erected on August 28, 2003, ending his five-year tenure as Bishop of Balanga.

 Due to the death of Bishop José F. Oliveros, the fourth Bishop of Malolos, on May 11, 2018, Pope Francis appointed him as the apostolic administrator or temporary bishop of the diocese on May 16, 2018.
 As per No. 244 of the Apostolorum Successores or Directory of Pastoral Ministry of Bishops, Ongtioco held “all the faculties and rights to exercise the office of a diocesan bishop.”
 He ceased being apostolic administrator of the diocese on August 21, 2019, upon the installation of Dennis Cabanada Villarojo as Oliveros' successor.

 On July 19, 2019, the PNP–Criminal Investigation and Detection Group (CIDG) filed charges against Ongtioco, fellow bishops Socrates Villegas, Pablo Virgilio David, and Teodoro Bacani Jr., as well as members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
 The charges were eventually dropped in February 2020 due to lack of evidence.

-On October 4, 2024, Pope Francis accepted his resignation after he reached the mandatory retirement age of 75.
-Elias Ayuban was appointed as his successor.
-Ongtioco continued to serve as Bishop of Cubao and also acting as the apostolic administrator while awaited for Ayuban's installation on December 3, 2024.
+On October 4, 2024, Pope Francis accepted his resignation after he reached the retirement age of 75 effective on December 3, 2024 where Elias Ayuban became his successor upon installation on a latter date.